Dorothy McRae-McMahon

 Dorothy McRae-McMahon (born 1934) is a retired Australian Uniting Church minister and activist, formerly Minister at Pitt Street Uniting Church—known for its human rights work and local "street level" activism.

-McRae-McMahon has been a feminist Christian trailblazer since the 1970s.
+McRae-McMahon has been a feminist Christian activist since the 1970s.
 Involved in women's liberation, human rights, anti-apartheid, anti-Vietnam War and in religious and spiritual matters.

 Coming out as a lesbian at the age of 50, McRae-McMahon created a major stir and homophobic attacks, engendering public discussion and acceptance of homosexual clergy.

 McRae-McMahon volunteers at a Uniting Church parish, co-edits the South Sydney Herald, speaks at public forums and writes.

 Early life, marriage and children

-Dorothy McRae was born in 1934 in Zeehan, Tasmania, Australia where her Methodist Minister father had been appointed to his first parish.
+Dorothy McRae was born in 1934 in Zeehan, Tasmania, Australia, where her Methodist Minister father had been appointed to his first parish.
 She married Barrie McMahon in 1956 and lived in Melbourne, Victoria.
 Originally a pre-school teacher, McRae-McMahon spent 16 years at home caring for her four children, born between 1957 and 1969: Christopher Barrie, Robert Anthony, Lindy Louise and Melissa.
 The eldest, Christopher had an intellectual disability and went into autistic withdrawal shortly after Robert's birth.
-In 1964 the family moved to Sydney, where McRae-McMahon joined the Australian Labor Party and became involved in peace activism.
+In 1964, the family moved to Sydney, where McRae-McMahon joined the Australian Labor Party and became involved in peace activism.

-In 1987 McRae-McMahon ended her marriage, recognising herself as a lesbian, an identity she made public in 1997, declaring that she had been living in a committed same-sex relationship for many years.
+In 1987, McRae-McMahon ended her marriage, recognising herself as a lesbian, an identity she made public in 1997, declaring that she had been living in a committed same-sex relationship for many years.